 To help you develop the above-mentioned skills, we adopt a range of teaching methods.
 They may include:

 - Lectures - listening to experts sharing their knowledge and discoveries in challenging and provocative ways.
 Students on the Politics and International Relations programme are expected to 'read-around' the subject matter of their lectures, adding to their understanding and developing their critical faculties and analytical skills.

 - Seminars - where you present and discuss your ideas and knowledge in smaller groups and debate interpretations and opinions with other students.

 - Tutorials - are your opportunity to discuss your work with your tutor, usually in small groups.

 - Workshops - are problem-solving sessions facilitated by a member of academic staff; these sessions usually involve students working in groups.

-Our lecturers and tutors will ensure you have all the resources you need to make the transition from A levels to the more rigorous demands of a Political Science and International Relations degree.
+Our lecturers and tutors will ensure you have all the resources you need to make the transition from A levels to the more rigorous demands of a Politics and International Relations degree.